Special Ed Parent Advisory Council

 The District is seeking officers for SEPAC.
 The Council should meet a minimum of three times per year and ideally have members who would participate in other parent and district advisory groups such as the PTO, the Elementary and Middle/High School Advisory Councils.

-At this time through 12/20/19 we will accept names of parents interested in being nominated for the following SEPAC roles:
+At this time we will accept names of parents interested in being nominated for the following SEPAC role:

-If you are interested in running for one or more of these positions, please submit your name, contact information and position interest to Lisa Dishaw, SpEd Administrative Assistant via email or 508.866.6190.
+If you are interested in running for this positions, please submit your name, contact information and position interest to Lisa Dishaw, SpEd Administrative Assistant at [email protected] or 508.866.6190.